Toorion/GraphQL-Yii2/README.md

 ## Examples
 There are several ready examples in the [examples](examples/) folder of the distribution with specific README file per example.

-## Contribute
-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute.

 ## Old README.md
 Here is a [link to the old README.md](https://github.com/webonyx/graphql-php/blob/v0.9.14/README.md).